LOGISTICS OX-CS-2026.03

 Station-Level Cost Modeling

-Oxrow.ai used historical ticket data to model end-to-end truck cycle times across field load, road, and unload segments.
-Combining the time data with a bottom-up analysis of trucking costs per hour unveiled a full picture of transportation cost and its drivers.
+Oxrow models end-to-end truck cycle times from historical ticket data — field load, road, and unload segments — combined with a bottom-up trucking cost-per-hour layer.
+The output is a full picture of transportation cost and its drivers.

 Utilization and Queue Impact Analytics

-By comparing peak vs. average arrival windows across stations, we identified where cost spikes were driven by uneven arrival time and not a lack of capacity.
+Comparing peak vs. average arrival windows across stations, Oxrow distinguishes cost spikes driven by uneven arrival times from those driven by genuine capacity limits.

 Tactical Insights for Capital Planning